 The more rest you get, the less likely you are to get sick, and the better you can protect yourself and the baby.
 It’s suggested to sleep on your side after your first trimester to prevent cutting off the blood supply to the baby.

 In addition to certain foods and drinks, you’ll also need to eliminate other harmful substances from your life, like:

 - Chemicals, like household cleaners

-You may also wish to take photos of your changing body, so the intended parents can include these in their baby book.
-While each pregnancy is unique, if something feels different and wrong about your surrogate pregnancy in comparison to your last natural pregnancy, you can bring your journal to your doctor for more accurate information.
+You may also wish to take photos of your changing body so the intended parents can include them in their baby book.
+While each pregnancy is unique, if something feels different and wrong about your surrogate pregnancy compared to your last natural pregnancy, you can bring your journal to your doctor for more accurate information.

-Make sure to lean on your surrogacy support system, and speak with your surrogacy professionals if you are feeling overwhelmed.
-They can always refer you to a therapist or social worker to help you work through any difficult feelings.
+Make sure to lean on your surrogate pregnancy support system and speak with your surrogacy professionals if you feel overwhelmed.
+They can always refer you to a therapist or social worker to help you work through any complicated feelings.

-With a little extra consideration and by changing a few parts of your lifestyle, you can help put a healthy, happy baby into the excited arms of their intended parents.
+With a little extra consideration and by changing a few parts of your lifestyle, you can help put a healthy, happy baby into the arms of their intended parents.